 'Beautiful Day' Director On Mister Rogers' 'Radical Notion': Telling Kids The Truth

 Director Marielle Heller remembers tuning into Mister Rogers' Neighborhood as a kid, but it wasn't until she was an adult watching the show with her 3-year-old son that she fully appreciated the host's gentle, direct manner.
-Watching an episode in which Rogers finds that a pet fish has died, Heller was struck by the way he addressed the audience.
+Watching an episode in which Mister Rogers finds that a pet fish has died, Heller was struck by the way he addressed the audience.

 "He wasn't afraid of any of the hardest parts of childhood or talking about the most uncomfortable things," she says.
 It's "a radical notion, but he tells kids the truth."

-Heller's new film, A Beautiful Day in the Neighborhood, was inspired by the true story of Rogers' relationship with journalist Tom Junod, who was assigned to profile Rogers in 1998 for a special issue of Esquire on American Heroes.
+Heller's new film, A Beautiful Day in the Neighborhood, was inspired by the true story of Rogers' relationship with journalist Tom Junod, who was assigned to profile Fred Rogers in 1998 for a special issue of Esquire on American Heroes.
 Junod had acquired a reputation for saying the unsayable in his profiles and for his cynicism.
-The two men — one known for kindness; the other more of a cynic — formed an unlikely friendship.
+The two men — one known for kindness; the other for his skepticism — formed an unlikely friendship.

 Heller is adamant that her film, which stars Tom Hanks and Matthew Rhys, is not a biopic; rather, it's a study in how Rogers, who died in 2003, interacted with and impacted the people around him.